hieuvp/learning-python/learn-the-basics/conditions/README.md

 although tabs and any other space size will work, as long as it is consistent.
 Notice that code blocks do not need any termination.

-Here is an example for using Python's "if" statement using code blocks:
+Here is an example for using Python's `if` statement using code blocks:

 ```python
 statement = False